Selfworth

 When you tell yourself something you don't believe, your mind doesn't just accept it.
 It mounts a defense.
 Say "I am lovable" while a quieter voice is sure you're not, and that voice doesn't go quiet.
 It gets louder, lining up every reason the statement is false.
 So the affirmation, far from soothing you, hands the inner critic a microphone.

-Psychologists call the size of that gap.
+It comes down to the size of that gap.
 The further a statement sits from what you currently believe, the harder your mind pushes back against it.
 "I am enough" is a long way from "I'm a fraud," so the rebound is large.
 For someone whose self-esteem is already low, the slogan can land as a reminder of the distance between who you're told to be and who you feel you are.

 It isn't you doing it wrong

 It's worth saying plainly: the flinch is not a character flaw, and it doesn't mean you're too negative or beyond help.
-It means your mind is doing exactly what minds do — checking a claim against the evidence it has on file.
+It means your mind is doing exactly what minds do: checking a claim against the evidence it has on file.
 If the evidence file is thin or unkind, a bold claim won't override it.
 It'll just expose the gap.

 So the problem was never your effort or your sincerity.
 The problem is the tool.
 Asking a self-critical mind to believe its way into worth is like asking it to win an argument it's already losing.
 There's a way that doesn't require winning that argument at all.